Kaljurand/Arvutaja/README.md

 Arvutaja
 ========

-__Arvutaja__ (= the Estonian word for _the one that computes_) is an Android app that converts a spoken utterance in some natural language to an expression/command in some formal language and evaluates the formal expression using another app on the device.
+__Arvutaja__ (= the Estonian word for _the one that computes_) is a voice actions app for Android, i.e. it converts a spoken utterance in some natural language to an expression/command in some formal language and then evaluates/executes the formal expression.

 Currently supported input languages:

   - Estonian
-  - English (experimental)
+  - English

 Currently supported expressions and commands: